 There are many ways to use this recipe.
 You can separate the two components and match them with other dishes.
 Here are some of the ideas:

 - Mix spicy cumin lamb with Biang Biang Noodles, just like the Xi’an Famous Food version.
+Or serve the stir-fried lamb with Shou Gan Mian, a type of homemade noodles that are manually rolled and cut.

 - Serve spicy cumin lamb with plain rice and vegetarian dishes, such as Cucumber Salad, Cabbage Stir-fry, etc.